This particular species of plant, often called Eustoma, originates from North America and is native to both prairie regions and desert riverbeds.

 Grow in a protected environment

 Of course, it’s equally important to protect flowers grown in greenhouses, as even water droplets caused by condensation can cause ailments.
-When picking specie of Lisianthus, it’s a good idea to do your research – darker flower hues are more inclined to showcase spotting than lighter colours.
+When picking species of Lisianthus, it’s a good idea to do your research – darker flower hues are more inclined to showcase spotting than lighter colors.

 How to care for your Lisianthus (indoors)

 There are a number of tips and tricks to follow if you wish for a healthy, thriving plant, but in general, the Lisianthus is one of the easiest flowers to look after.

 If you are placing them indoors, start by choosing a clean vessel and fill with water at room temperature.

 Once you have a vase in place, add flower food to the water – this is a must if you wish to prolong the vase life of Lisianthus.

 Trim the stems diagonally using a clean, sharp knife or secateurs, 3 to 5 cm should suffice.

 Make sure no leaves are submerged in the water.

 Place in an environment out of full sunlight, away from drought and central heating.